Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 10. Review and confirm responsiveness and funtionality on tablet and mobile devices.

+### Testing using Chrome Developer Tools Lighthouse:

+Lighthouse was used to flag any problems across all pages of the site for mobile and desktop devices, below are the issues that were fixed where applicable as a result of the reports generated.

+#### Best Practices

+* Links to cross-origin destinations flagged as unsafe for social links in footer (all pages) and press links (about.html)
+    * rel="noopener" added to links improve performance and prevent security vulnerabilities.

 ### Bugs

 * Navbar toggler icon/burger icon dropdown menu not working on xs/sm screen sizes using HTML code.